Can You Take A PTSD Quiz?

 Takeaway

-Whichever route you take, PTSD is a disorder borne of trauma.
+Whichever route you take, post-traumatic stress disorder, or PTSD, occurs as a result of trauma.
 Consequently, seeking treatment is a vital step forward in healing and improving your quality of life, and answering a PTSD questionnaire may help you take that first step toward treatment.
 Help is available, both in-person and online.

 Heal from trauma with compassionate support